ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

    2. **Inductance**

       Motor windings have inductance.
 Physically, this means that current flowing in the windings will induce magnetic flux through them, even in the absence of permanent magnet flux.
 It also means that the windings will resist rapid changes in current by generating voltage acrossthis inductor.
 However, this is not the back EMF.
 The value of inductance is less straightforward to calculate because the phases are not magnetically independent.
 That is, current in one phase can induce flux in another.
 Under sinusoidal drive currents, it is possible to use a lumped inductance, called the synchronous inductance, to accommodate for this.
-The value of the synchronous inductance is [Design and prototyping methods for brushless motors and motor control]:
+The value of the synchronous inductance is [@colton_design_2010]: